Struma/scanr/README.md

 To make use of my new scanner for large scanning jobs I set up some helper scripts that can be called via hotkey for a fast and effecient workflow.
 I built this for XFCE4 although it would be trivial to adapt it to any linux system.

+### Why?

+Scanning and OCR can be extremely innefiecent and tiresome if you are using a GUI program and scanning large volumes.
+Using hotkeys makes it possible to scan, OCR, and save without needing to fiddle with a scanning settings or the computer.
+Once the scans are produced they can be sorted and mass renamed, archived, or converted to a different format.

 ## Install

 1. Clone this repository